 What is a Concussion?

-A concussion is caused by your brain rattling in your skull.
-Car crashes that involve a sudden deceleration more often than not will produce this effect.
+A concussion is caused by your head and brain moving rapidly back and forth.
+Car crashes that involve a sudden deceleration will often produce this effect.
 In addition, any object striking your head with force can produce a concussion.

-In worst case scenarios, concussions can involve bleeding in your brain.
-This needs to be corrected immediately and doctors will always check to make sure that your concussion did not result in a brain bleed.
-These can be fatal.
+In worst case scenarios, concussions can be coupled with bleeding in your brain.
+This needs to be treated immediately through medical intervention as these types of injuries can be fatal.

-While the majority of concussions heal within a few weeks, some can cause lasting symptoms.
-The may include:
+While the majority of concussions heal within a few weeks, some can cause lasting symptoms, long-term effects, or changes in behavior.
+They may include:

 - Headaches that last for days, weeks, or months after the incident,